 - Weekly or monthly newsletter

 I actually do all seven.
-However, I didn’t wake-up one morning and say to myself, “I am going to start a YouTube channel, podcast, newsletter, blog, meet-up group and write a book today.”
-I took it one step at a time, starting with a podcast and pursuing additional platforms once the previous ones were already established.
+However, I didn’t wake up one morning and say to myself, “I am going to start a YouTube channel, podcast, newsletter, blog, meetup group and write a book today.”
+I took it one step at a time, starting with a podcast and pursuing additional business thought leadership platforms once the previous ones were already established.
 Therefore, I recommend selecting one and using that as your launching point.

-Once you’ve selected a platform, the next step is to build out its structure, which I’ve distilled into a simple six-step process:
+Once you’ve selected a business thought leadership platform, the next step is to build out its structure, which I’ve distilled into a simple six-step process:

 Before doing anything else, brainstorm and create a list of goals.
-Then, condense that down into a paragraph or two that clearly communicates the intentions of the platform.
+Then, condense that down into a paragraph or two that clearly communicates the intentions of the business thought leadership platform.

 Once you’ve defined a goal, the next step is to generate a name.
 The ideal name will quickly communicate the goal to your followers.

-Pick 3 to 5 potential names, and then ask for feedback from friends and colleagues to find the most popular, attractive name.
+Pick three to five potential names and then ask for feedback from friends and colleagues to find the most popular, attractive name.

-Also based on the goal, determine your target audience.
+Also based on the goal, determine the target audience of your investment thought leadership platform.
 Be specific here.
-Who will benefit most from the information, insights and ideas you will offer?
+Who will benefit most from the information, insights, and ideas you will offer?
 What will be the demographic?
 What are their interests?
 Etc.

 This step is key.
 Why will anyone follow your thought leadership platform?
 If you cannot provide an answer to this question, your followers – or lack thereof – won’t be able to either.

 This question ties into your goal also.
 Why does your target audience NEED the information you will be offering?
 What is in it for them?
 How will they benefit?
-Why should they consume your content and not the thousands of other thought leadership platforms in the marketplace?
+Why should they consume your content and not the thousands of others in the marketplace?

 Last and certainly not least, how will it be unique?
 For example, naming a podcast “Millionaire Mindset” and interviewing millionaire investors – in my opinion – is too generic.
-When creating a thought leadership platform, make it unique to your area of expertise.
-For example, if you have a construction background.
-Interview landlords that are hands-on and ask for tips on how to increase revenue by being an active investor.
+When creating an investment thought leadership platform, make it unique to your area of expertise.
+For example, if you have a construction background, interview landlords that are hands-on and ask for tips on how to increase revenue by being an active investor.
 Or if you’re in sales, provide tips on applying sales techniques to real estate investing.
 Or if you are a marketing executive, make a marketing real estate show on how to find more deals.

 The goal is to be specific and unique.
 Based on your area of expertise (or interests or passions), see if there is a narrow idea on the types of people you can interview and the types of topics you can discuss.

-After you’ve selected and structured your platform, your work has just begun.
+After you’ve selected and structured your business thought leadership platform, your work has just begun.
 Now it’s time to actually start producing content.
 As you do, there are three important things to keep in mind to ensure long-term success and effectively build a large following.

 First is consistency.
 Once you’ve established a posting frequency, whether it’s daily, weekly, biweekly, monthly, etc., make a conscious commitment to stick to it.
-This will be difficult at first because the only people who will follow your platform are your family and friends – and maybe your dog.
-Don’t expect to see a massive uptick in followers for at least 6 months, and likely even longer.
+This will be difficult at first because the only people who will follow your investment thought leadership platform are your family and friends – and maybe your dog.
+Don’t expect to see a massive uptick in followers for at least six months, and likely even longer.

 Next, to increase your chances of reaching your target audience, tap into a large, built-in audience.
 For example, if you start a podcast, make sure you’re posting to iTunes, Libsyn, SoundCloud, etc. to leverage their existing listenership.
 Or if you create a real estate blog, post to social media and BiggerPockets.

 Finally, Tony Robbins says, “Success leaves clues.”
 Someone out there has already accomplished what you are also trying to do.
-So, go out, find established thought leaders, extract out their best practices and apply those to your platform.
+So, go out, find established thought leaders, extract out their best practices, and apply those to your thought leadership platform.